danijunior/danijunior/README.md

-# 👋 Hello, je suis Dani !
+# 👋 Hello, I'm Dani !

-Développeur Sénior PHP (Symfony/Laravel) et JS (ReactJs/VueJs), passionné par les architectures robustes, scalables et la qualité logicielle.
+Senior Developer specialized in PHP (Symfony/Laravel) and JavaScript (ReactJs/VueJs), passionate about building robust, scalable architectures and delivering high-quality software.
-Toujours en quête de nouveaux challenges tech !
+Always on the lookout for new tech challenges!

 ---